phetsims/qa/documentation/accessibility-bugs.md

   See https://github.com/phetsims/quadrilateral/issues/452
 * Home/End/Page Up/Page Down from the number pad do not work with NVDA.
 See https://github.com/phetsims/sun/issues/872.
 * When using a ComboBox, the name of the ComboBox button can be incorrect after changing selection.
 See https://github.com/phetsims/a11y-research/issues/196.
+* NVDA may incorrectly describe components as "unavailable" after they are re-enabled.
+See https://github.com/phetsims/a11y-research/issues/197.

 ### 1.4: VoiceOver